Escape from the hustle and bustle of the city and retreat to a corner of heaven nestled on a quiet street in the heart of Hudson Valley.

 The Amelia promotes arts and culture, in keeping with the diversity and creativity of Hudson.
 We host musical concerts, book readings and wellness retreats, and we promote local visual artists and their work.
 Please sign up for our newsletter to be informed of our future events.

-This event is presented by the Asian American Writers’ Workshop and The Amelia Hudson.
+This weekend event is presented by the Asian American Writers’ Workshop and The Amelia Hudson.

-Following her reading, Elaine will be joined in conversation by Lily Philpott, Programs Manager at the Asian American Writers’ Workshop, to discuss her novel, navigating the writing world, and writing humorously in a world that often feels post-apocalyptic.
+Following her reading, Mira will be joined in conversation by Jafreen Uddin, Executive Director of the Asian American Writers’ Workshop, to discuss writing through vulnerability, and having tough conversations with family members.